matrix-org/synapse/docs/admin_api/rooms.md

 to the new room will have power level `-10` by default, and thus be unable to speak.

 If `block` is `true`, users will be prevented from joining the old room.
-This option can also be used to pre-emptively block a room, even if it's unknown to this homeserver.
+This option can in [Version 1](#version-1-old-version) also be used to pre-emptively block a room, even if it's unknown to this homeserver.
 In this case, the room will be blocked, and no further action will be taken.
 If `block` is `false`, attempting to delete an unknown room is invalid and will be rejected as a bad request.

 This API will remove all trace of the old room from your database after removing all local users.
 If `purge` is `true` (the default), all traces of the old room will